FrancescoValentini/FProt/README.md

 > The encryption key (256-bit) is derived from a user-provided password using the **Argon2id** key derivation function, which offers strong resistance against brute-force attacks.
 However, security is only as strong as the password chosen—weak passwords may compromise protection.

 > [!NOTE]
 > Although the standard nonce size in AES GCM is 12 bytes, in this implementation it was chosen to use a 16 byte nonce.
-This choice is allowed by NIST [(NIST Special Publication 800-38D, Section.
-8.2.2)](https://csrc.nist.gov/pubs/sp/800/38/d/final) and recommended in case of randomly generated nonces.
+This choice is allowed by NIST [NIST Special Publication 800-38D, Section.
+8.2.2](https://csrc.nist.gov/pubs/sp/800/38/d/final)

 ## 🚀 Usage
 ```sh
 # Encrypting a file